NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/NEON-Boulder-Flood-LiDAR-in-R.md

 ---
 syncID: f578b1b20ef9483183a8c0abbf417440
-title: "Data Activity: Visualize Elevation Change using LiDAR in R to Better Understand the 2013 Colorado Floods"
+title: Data Activity: Visualize Elevation Change using LiDAR in R to Better Understand the 2013 Colorado Floods
 description:
 dateCreated: 2016-05-18
 authors: Leah A. Wasser, Megan A. Jones